-This document is the distribution integrity management plan (DIMP) for COMPANY NAME, Inc. It is intended to meet the requirements of 49 CFR Part 192 Subpart P, Gas Distribution Integrity Management (IM) §192.1015.
+This document is the distribution integrity management plan (DIMP) for [Insert Company Name](Company).
+It is intended to meet the requirements of 49 CFR Part 192 Subpart P, Gas Distribution Integrity Management (IM) §192.1015.

-This plan covers all jurisdictional LPG accounts owned or operated by COMPANY NAME, Inc. that serve less than 100 customers from a single source of LPG.
-The plan documents the mechanisms, procedures and methods that will be used by COMPANY NAME, Inc. to ensure continued compliance with all requirements of §192.1015 for existing systems and systems acquired or newly installed in the future.
+This plan covers all jurisdictional LPG accounts owned or operated by the Company that serve fewer than 100 customers from a single source of LPG.
+The plan documents the mechanisms, procedures and methods that will be used by the Company to ensure continued compliance with all requirements of §192.1015 for existing systems and systems acquired or newly installed in the future.
 Site specific threat assessments, risk rankings, performance measures and specific actions required to mitigate risks for each jurisdictional system (referenced by facility name) are included on the “Individual Jurisdictional System Risk Ranking” form (DIMP-13) located in Appendix A of this plan.

-This plan was developed by COMPANY NAME, Inc. and is not a commercially produced product.
+This plan was developed by the Company and is not a commercially produced product.
 The following references were reviewed while developing this plan:

 American Public Gas Association (APGA) Sample SHRIMP Plan.